 Most dark chocolate features less sugar than milk chocolate, so the effect on your blood sugar level is diminished.
-Comparing Lindt’s 85 percent chocolate bar to the milk chocolate bar, you will ingest 210 calories, 18 g of fat -- 11 of which are saturated -- and 3 g of sugar.
+Comparing Lindt’s dark chocolate, you will ingest 230 calories, 18 grams of fat and 5 grams of sugar, according to LIVESTRONG.COM's MyPlate food database.
 The fat content is higher, but less added sugar equals no spike in blood sugar.

 When eating either type of chocolate, the immediate sensation is one of either sweetness or bitterness.
 Immediate gratification comes from your brain producing serotonin, the "happy chemical" that leads to psychological feelings of comfort and satisfaction.

 After five to 15 minutes, the sugar in milk chocolate — which is a simple carbohydrate — is converted to blood glucose and is available as a quick energy source.
 Depending on your level of activity over the next hour or so, the rise in blood sugar means a rise in energy levels; however, after this energy expires, you will “crash,” meaning your blood glucose level will drop.

 You might, after 20 minutes, feel a little energy boost because chocolate contains caffeine.
 However, the drop in blood sugar, as well as the tryptophan in chocolate, causes feelings of lethargy after eating milk chocolate.

 After eating dark chocolate, though, you will generally feel hunger subside, due to dark chocolate’s higher fat content; ingested fat causes a quicker sense of satiety, a feeling not generally reported by milk chocolate consumers.